 8 January 1836.
 Newark County Sessions, only one felony case.

 25 January 1836.
 I attended a consultation at Dr Lushington’s Chambers on Lord Scarborough’s Will Case.

 26 January 1836.
 I was in Doctors Common Court all day attending the argument on Lord Scarborough’s Will Case.
 The present Lord Scarborough was next to me in Court.
 Dr Lushington, Adams and Haggard spoke on one side and Sir J Dodson on the other.
 I came home at 4½.

 29 January 1836.
 I went down to Doctors Commons this morning to hear the arguments concluded on Lord Scarborough’s Case.
 Dr Phillimore spoke.
 The Court allowed the allegations to go to proof.

 14 March 1836.
-Went into Court and heard a case of Rape tried before Justice Bosanquet, a very bad case the man is left for execution.
+Went into Court and heard a case of Rape tried before Justice Bosanquet, a very bad case, the man is left for execution.
 I left Nottingham by the 4 o’clock coach and came home.
-Burnaby had a son born
+Burnaby had a son born today.

 30 March 1836.
 In the office all day.
 My father got home from Warwick having lost the Kelham Bridge Cause.